realifetech/ios-playbook/operations/gettingstarted/README.md

 ### To change the environment that the app points to (staging or release):
 1. Within Xcode, select **Product > Scheme > Edit Scheme**.
 2. Within the Run scheme, choose either Staging or Release as the build configuration
 3. Run the app

-### To manually change the endpoints that the app points to:
-1. Within Xcode, open **Environments.plist**
-2. Change the base URL for the scheme you are running (e.g. **concertLiveAPIBaseURLV3**)
-3. Run the app

-### To change the enabled features:
-1. Within Xcode, open **AppConfig.plist**
-2. Change the the value for the feature you wish to enable or disable
-3. Run the app